Imagine Asia: Dream T Entertainment

 Dream T Entertainment was founded by Lee Jong-suk in 2009.
 Imagine Asia acquired it in December 2013.
+The label shut down in 2021.

 YMC Entertainment

 YMC Entertainment was founded in 2010 by Cho Yoo-myung, the eldest son of singer Tae Jin-ah.
 Imagine Asia along with Dream T Entertainment acquired it in July 2015.
 The label is now closed down as of 2020.
 Its website is now inaccessible.

 Blue Star Entertainment

 Blue Star Entertainment was founded by Byun Dong-jin and Park Chang-jae, former executives of Core Contents Media (now MBK Entertainment).
 Imagine Asia acquired it in 2015.